Forests, rivers and deep valleys in Western Germany

 The Eifelsteig is a well-marked trail meandering through the German states of Nordrhein-Westfalen and Rheinland-Pfalz along the borders of Belgium and Luxemburg.
 The trail offers magnificent paths through deep valleys, along pastures and delving into heavy forests, and there is always some form of river, stream or lake nearby making the trail varied and beautiful.
 The “tag line” for the Eifelsteig is “Just you, the water and the rocks”, and while the “just you” part isn’t always true as there are quite a lot of people hiking in these areas, there is a lot of water and a lot of rock formations to explore along the way!

 A short update for the 2021 season – quite a few places have been affected by the devastating floods in Germany and Belgium this summer.
-There are some minor detours to the normal route because of this, but these have been marked clearly.
+There are some minor detours to the normal route because of this, but these have been clearly marked.
+Be sure to check with the autorities and with locals whether a particular leg is passable on foot or not.